University of Louisville, Louisville, KY

-Serving primarily first- and second-year students, the new Belknap Academic Building will provide active learning classrooms and teaching labs that engage students in effective experiential learning.
-It will include co-curricular spaces designed for informal gatherings and chance encounters, as well as dedicated group-study spaces for peer-to-peer collaboration.
-This new learning environment will support students whether they arrive not fully prepared for college curriculum, or excel in their chosen course of study.
+Serving primarily first- and second-year students, the new Belknap Academic Building provides active learning classrooms and teaching labs that engage students in effective experiential learning.
+It includes co-curricular spaces designed for informal gatherings and chance encounters, as well as dedicated group-study spaces for peer-to-peer collaboration.
+This new learning environment supports students whether they arrive not fully prepared for college curriculum, or excel in their chosen course of study.

 The program is designed to help the University achieve a 15:1 student-to-instructor ratio, enhance engagement with and among undergrads, and attract new faculty and staff members.
 The media-rich spaces inspire collaboration and hands-on learning, and the design responds to the client’s wish for a flexible, accessible, safe, and environmentally friendly building.
-The project scope and ambitions include:
+The project scope includes: